kaleighbeachler/cse15l-lab-reports/week1.md

 Use the following to set up ssh-keygen.
 ![](SSH%20Setup%20SS.png)

-The following image shows the running of the commands (excluding the fingerprint, where a white bar appears in stead).
+The following image shows the running of the commands (excluding the fingerprint, where a white bar appears instead).
 ![](SSH%20KG.png)

 Now, navigate to the server and type these commands: